-After our Narbonne tour I headed toward Notre-Dame-de-Lamourguier, which, you may remember, is the deconsecrated church full of rocks However the bridge that masquerades as a pink-marble street lured me into its shops and I had difficulty extricating myself.
+After our Narbonne guided tour I still had things I wanted to see, so I headed toward Notre-Dame-de-Lamourguier.
+This, you may remember, is the deconsecrated church full of stones.
+However the bridge that masquerades as a pink-marble street, the Merechant’s Bridge, lured me into its shops and I had difficulty extricating myself.

-Then I had to hurry to the historic covered market, Les Halles, to meet our group for lunch.
+By the time I finished shopping, I had to hurry to the historic covered market of Narbonne, Les Halles, to meet our group for lunch, so I didn’t get to the cathedral.
 Matthieu had promised that the meal, while simple, was to be served in a unique and riveting manner.
-The only clue he would give was that the restaurant is owned by a famous former rugby player of Narbonne, Gilles Belzons.
+The only clue he would give was that the restaurant is owned by a famous former rugby player, Gilles Belzons.